Studio: A-1 Pictures

 For the most part, the first episode has the appearance of being the introduction to a relatively normal romantic drama.
 However, Your Lie in April is far from ordinary.
-It is uncommon enough for the main protagonist of a manga or anime series to be a pianist, or any sort of musician, but there are so many elements that make this series special.
-To start with, the character interactions are nearly all realistic.
-Tsubaki has a tendency to cause Kousei injuries that should see him hospitalised, but tsundere jokes aside, her feelings are portrayed with delicacy.
-She introduces Kousei to the girl who will become his first ever love interest, but soon realises that she has actually feelings for him.
+It is uncommon enough for the main protagonist of a manga or anime series to be a pianist, or any sort of musician, but there is a lot that make this series special.
+To start with, the interactions between the characters are nearly all realistic.
+Tsubaki has a tendency to cause Kousei injuries that should see him hospitalised, but unnecessary tsundere jokes notwithstanding, her feelings are portrayed with delicacy.
+She introduces Kousei to the girl who will become his first ever love interest, but soon realises that she has feelings for him.
 The struggle that occurs inside her heart is depicted through her words, thoughts and, just as significantly, through her silence.
 She opens up to just one minor character about her true feelings, leaving everyone else to wonder what is going on in her mind.
 The interactions between Kousei and Kaori are fairly realistic as well.
 Kaori is very hard on Kousei, but it is out of a selfless desire to see him be happy.
 She is also one of the most openly honest characters in the series.
 Some things are left unexplained, such as why Kaori seemingly does not realise that Watari is a playboy and also why people are able to get into Kousei’s house without any trouble.
 Thankfully, these jokes are never overused.
 Pop-culture references are also almost non-existent in this series.
-There are, however, clever references to Charles M. Shulz’s famous comic strip Peanuts, as well as the obvious references to classical musicians.
-A lot of thought has gone into the writing, and that effort results in an incredibly moving story.
+There are, however, clever references to Charles M. Shulz’s famous comic series Peanuts, as well as obvious references to classical musicians.
+A lot of thought has gone into the writing, and that effort helps this be an unexpectedly moving story.

 The characterisation of each of the four members of the group is not perfect, as evidenced by Tsubaki’s nonchalant violence towards Kousei, but it is easy to become attached to them all.
 Just like real people, they do not always share their emotions with those around them.
 One of the greatest moments featuring Watari is a scene in which he privately berates himself for failing his soccer team.
 The best moments of Tsubaki are those in which she reveals her true feelings.
 Likewise, the hardest scenes to watch that feature Tsubaki are the ones in which she is clearly suffering emotionally but tries to internalise her pain.
-Kaori has a major secret of her own that remains vague in the first half of the series, but she is one of the most inspirational and entirely believable characters to have graced the world of anime and manga in a very long time.
+Kaori has a major secret of her own that remains vague in the first half of the series, but she is one of the most inspirational and entirely believable characters to have appeared in the world of anime and manga in a very long time.
 Kousei himself takes a long time to open up, but his issues are very different to what everyone around him is going through.
-His past is extremely disturbing; his mother physically abuses Kousei when he fails to play the piano exactly as she wants him to.
-These scenes can be painfully detailed, but they explain why Kousei’s mental image of his mother is so warped and why playing the piano is so extremely difficult for him.
-Aside from the child abuse, this series features an incredible story.
-It is so emotional that it almost feels real.
+His past is extremely disturbing; his mother physically abused Kousei when he failed to play the piano exactly as she wanted him to.
+These scenes are painfully detailed, but they explain why Kousei’s mental image of his mother is so warped and why playing the piano is so difficult for him.
+Aside from the child abuse, this series features an compelling story.

-A show centred around music should obviously contain good music.
+A show centred around music should necessarily contain high quality music.
 Masaru Yokoyama’s background music, along with the musical performances in many of the episodes, all fulfil this need.
 Everything about the music is fantastic.
 Yokoyama’s background music almost feels alive with emotion; all of the music is beautiful to listen to and often moving.
-The opening theme song is incredibly catchy, and the ending theme song is pleasant to listen to.
+The opening theme song is catchy, and the ending theme song is pleasant to listen to as well.

-The voice acting stands out as well.
+The voice acting stands in the English dub.
 Max Mittelman turns out to be surprisingly well cast for the role of Kousei.
 Erica Lindbeck does an excellent job of portraying Kaori Miyazono’s various emotions, and the same can be said about Erica Mendez and her portrayal of Tsubaki Sawabe.
 Kyle McCarley also immediately comes across as a natural choice for Ryota Watari.
-The script is brilliant and very well translated, and the supporting voice cast members all help to make this one of the best and most sincere English dubs ever produced for an anime series.
+The script is brilliant and well-translated, and the supporting voice cast members all help to make this one of the best and most sincere English dubs ever produced for an anime series.